Aptivi/NitrocidKS/DocGen/wiki/config/Configuration-for-KS.md

 ## Config entries

 Some of the configuration entries support placeholders.
-Refer to [[this document|Placeholders]] for more info.
+Refer to [Placeholders](misc/Placeholders.md) for more info.

 ### General